| Colombian

 petroglyphs occasionally by deepening the grooves and removing the

+darker patina.
 Hopefully future researchers use the ideas presented

 here as the basis for a deeper study into the meaning of Colombian